Our vision and values

 We raise the consumer voice in global forums to the volume it deserves.
 We help to design and support consumer-centric policy and business practice - with and for consumers.
 And we collaborate with actors across the marketplace from government to business to civil society, to help consumers everywhere enjoy the benefits of a fair, safe, and sustainable marketplace.

-Three circular graphics: people looking at phone, Consumers International logo, solar panels on roof.
+Three circular images: people outdoors looking at a phone, Consumers International logo, and solar panels on a rooftop.

 Our vision